 - Cardboard piece that fits inside the tshirt

 Step 1– Cut out your design!
-Whether you’re using a digital cutting machine or doing it by hand, you’ll want to cut it so the shiny side of the freezer paper will be facing down with the letters facing up.
+Whether you’re using a digital cutting machine or doing freezer paper stencils by hand, you’ll want to cut it so the shiny side of the freezer paper will be facing down with the letters facing up.
 Peel away the outline and iron the letters down, aligning them on top of a ruler and making sure they’re centered.
 Insert cardboard in between the layers of the shirt before painting.
+I used the blue mat and the freezer paper setting.

 Step 2– Get to painting!
 Encourage your kids to paint around the edges so the lines will show up.
 Get creative with brushes, cars, utensils, or plain old fingers.
 If you want to do multiple colors, let them dry in between or it’ll all turn brown.